The Blueprint for Building a $50 Million Hard Money Loan Portfolio

 One growth debate we have internally is whether to expand geographically or add originators in existing markets.
 After expanding from DC metro into Pennsylvania, Delaware, New Jersey, and North Carolina, I think more geography is not the answer.

 Each geographic expansion happened through partnerships.
 Someone joins us, learns our underwriting and origination process, uses our capital and back office, and gets ownership in that office.
 That model works.
-But at seven states, we have enough geography.
+But being in seven states, I feel like we have enough geography.

 Market share matters more now.
-Looking at data from SFR Analytics, the institutional players are putting out massive loan volume.
+Looking at industry data, the institutional players are putting out massive loan volume.
 The market is bigger than we thought.
 More originators in existing markets makes more sense than adding more states.

 Marketing at Every Stage

 At level one, you can get away with minimal marketing.
-Local relationships, meetup groups, repeat borrowers.
-A friend of mine has run a $3 to $4 million portfolio this way for over a decade.
+Local relationships, meetup groups, repeat borrowers and networking with Realtors, Mortgage Brokers and Real Estate Investors.
+A friend of mine has run a $3-$5 million portfolio this way for over a decade.
 Same borrowers, same area, same results.

 By level two, you need consistent marketing that never stops.
 Whatever you choose to do, weekly emails, meetup attendance, social posts, it must be regular.
 No gaps.
 No pauses.

-Your email database is your entire business.
-Every person you meet at a REIA group, every contact from networking, every lead from online.
+Your contact database is your entire business.
+Every person you meet at a REIA group, every contact from networking, every online lead you generate.
 They go into the database.
-They get weekly emails.
-Content about hard money lending, real estate investing, case studies of recently funded deals.
+They get weekly emails and occasional phone calls and texts.
+Provide them ongoing content about hard money lending, real estate investing and case studies from recently funded deals.

 Case studies crush everything else.
 The most viewed page on our website is recently funded deals.
 Real estate investors want to see how deals actually get structured.
 Not theory.
 Not motivational content.
 Actual deals with real numbers.